 Once the New Year's festivities are over, Montreal does not entirely shut down afterward.
 Sure, it may be cold, but there are plenty of things to do in January.

 - You can plan a day at Fête des Neiges de Montréal, a spectacular outdoor winter festival at Parc Jean-Drapeau, spanning four weekends from January 18, 2020, to February 9, 2020.

-- Or, if you are the mood for checking the latest models of new cars to hit the market, The Montreal International Auto Show is an annual auto show held for 10 days in mid-to-late January in Montreal at the Palais des congrès de Montréal convention center.
+- If you are the mood for checking the latest models of new cars to hit the market, The Montreal International Auto Show is an annual auto show held for 10 days from January 17 to 26, 2020 in Montreal at the Palais des Congrès de Montréal Convention Center.